menu

 Burke - Bonesteel is a very small town located in the state of South Dakota.
 With a population of 2,048 people and just one neighborhood, Burke - Bonesteel is the 67th largest community in South Dakota.
-Much of the housing stock in Burke - Bonesteel was built prior to World War II, making it one of the older and more historic towns in the country.
+Burke - Bonesteel has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Burke - Bonesteel is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Burke - Bonesteel is a town of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Burke - Bonesteel who work in management occupations (20.04%), office and administrative support (10.53%), and sales jobs (9.31%).

-Burke - Bonesteel is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Burke - Bonesteel does not have a public transit system used by locals to get to and from work.

 The education level of Burke - Bonesteel citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 19.35% of adults 25 and older in Burke - Bonesteel have a college degree.